 Let's begin with the most commonly-used moving averages among market technicians: the 50- and 200-day simple moving averages.
 These two trend lines often serve as areas of resistance or support.

-For example, the chart below shows the circled areas where the 200-period SMA provided resistance in an April-to-May, 2008 upward move in the DJIA (top circle on the heavy black line), and the 50-period SMA provided support (lower circle on the blue line).
+For example, the chart below shows the circled areas where the 200-period SMA provided resistance in an April-to-May upward move in the DJIA (top circle on the heavy black line), and the 50-period SMA provided support (lower circle on the blue line).

+The 13-period SMA is a widely used simple moving average that works equally well in commodities, currencies, and stocks.
 In the sugar chart below, prices crossed the line (marked by the short, red vertical line), and that cross led to a substantial rally.
-This chart also shows a whipsaw in the market, which is circled.
+This chart also shows a whipsaw in the market, which is circled: